-- Stand-alone Mode (the default configuration), in which the tempo is generated by Vector and used only internally. - La Send Mode, in which the tempo is generated by Vector and transmitted over MIDI to other devices. - L Receive Mode, in which the tempo is received from an external device (such as a MIDI drum machine or a sequencer).
+- Stand-alone Mode (default), in which the tempo is generated by Vector and used only internally. - Send Mode, in which the tempo is generated by Vector and transmitted over MIDI to other devices. - Receive Mode, in which the tempo is received from an external device (such as a drum machine or a sequencer).

-The MIDI tempo can be additionally slowed down by a fixed divider.
-See the Global slowdown parameter in MIDI configuration.
+- The MIDI tempo can be additionally slowed down by a fixed divider.
+See the Global slowdown parameter in MIDI configuration. - The MIDI configuration also allows to store the tempo mode persistently.